project-codeflare/mlbatch/setup.RHOAI-v2.19/CLUSTER-SETUP.md

   - `manageJobsWithoutQueueName` is enabled,
   - `batch/job` integration is disabled,
   - `waitForPodsReady` is disabled,
-  - `LendingLimit` feature gate is enabled,
+  - `VisibilityOnDemand` feature gate is disabled,
   - `fairSharing` is enabled,
   - `enableClusterQueueResources` metrics is enabled,
 - Codeflare operator: